shivammishra3/do-you-know-me-cli/README.md

 - This is a CLI app where you can answer some of my questions.
 - This is a type of quiz where I'll judge you how well do you know me!
-- +1 Score will be given to every answered questions.
+- +1 Score will be given to every correctly answered questions.

 --- To play this game ---
 - Just go to URL section of this project.
 It will be redirected to repl and then you can start playing.